 YOU HAVE FULL CONTROL over Dawn, with the ability to jump, run, and move in 360 degrees.
 You eventually gain the ability to dash, which not only darts you from place to place, but can also destroy barriers, open up new locations, and allows you to blitz past narrow shadow walls.

-HER MOST ADVENTAGEOUS ability is leaping in and out of shadows.
+HER MOST ADVANTAGEOUS ability is leaping in and out of shadows.
 You’ll spend the majority of the game shifting into, and out of, walls, to solve puzzles.
-During puzzle segments, you will need to adjust light sources, like lamps or push carts, to manipulate the shadows around you.
+During puzzle segments, you will need to adjust light sources, like lamps or pushcarts, to manipulate the shadows around you.
 There are also objects, like boxes.
-These can either be placed near a light, to manipulate it’s shadow to your needs, or you can hold it, shift into a shadow, and use it in the shadow world.
+These can either be placed near a light, to manipulate shadows to your needs, or you can hold it, shift into a shadow, and use it in the shadow world.

 ANYTHING YOU CAN interact with is always delineated with dancing sparks of light.
 Some are objects that you need, to solve puzzles, like switches, while others are Collectibles.
 Collectibles are photos, slips of paper, or newspaper clippings, that give you insight into the history of Didi’s family, about the world, and the inhabitants of Contrast.

-THE CONCEPT AND USE of shadows is brilliant.
+THE CONCEPT AND USE of shadows are brilliant.
 I haven’t played a game that deals with a mechanic quite like Contrast, and the way you interact with light sources to adjust shadows is amazing!
-Skipping from a 3D plane to a 2D plane lends itself to a lot of different possibilities, and took me awhile to adjust to shifting back and forth.
+Skipping from a 3D plane to a 2D plane lends itself to a lot of different possibilities, and took me a while to adjust to shifting back and forth.

 THE CHARACTERS and dialogue are great.
 Didi is cute, adorable, and her voice quips throughout the whole game are a joy to listen to.
 One of my favorite conversations in the game was during Kat and Johnny’s –Didi’s parents– first meeting.
 This game had me at “kiddo” and “jitterbug”.